manya28/data-512-project/README.md

 The smoke_estimate_creation.ipynb notebook is resposnible for generating the following intermediate files.
 1. **forecasted-smoke_estimates.csv**:
    - Forecasted smoke estimates derived from fire data for Omaha, NE using Meta's Prophet model.
+   - These values were used as external regressor input to forecast crop yields.

 2. **smoke_estimates.csv**:
    - Contains smoke estimates calculated for years 1960-2020 using the formula smoke estimate = burnt area / (distance of fire centroid from city center)^2